 The seductive past

-Reminiscence stars Hugh Jackman as Nick Bannister, who describes himself as “a private investigator of the mind” and uses a machine he invented to help his clients relive memories.
-The movie is set in a dystopian future where climate change has brought Miami partially under water (scary how sci-fi is becoming more real nowadays) and temperatures are so high during the day that people live their lives by night.
-Things have become so bad that the only way to feel alive is to revisit a nostalgic past.
+Reminiscence stars Hugh Jackman as Nick Bannister, who describes himself as “a private investigator of the mind” and uses a machine he invented to help his clients relive their forgotten memories.
+The movie is set in a dystopian future where climate change has brought Miami partially under water, and temperatures are so high during the day that people live their lives by night.
+(It’s scary how sci-fi is becoming current reality – evacuations in Florida due to flooding are currently underway as I write this).
+Life has become so bleak that the only way to feel alive is to revisit a nostalgic past.
 The movie explores the lure of this idealized past that becomes an escape for people living in a state of individual and collective despair.

 But the past is complicated.
 Nick’s words, “Nothing is more addictive than the past”, prove to be premonitory as he falls victim to the very addiction he cautions against.
 His assistant, Watts Sanders, played by Thandiwe Newton, tries to steer Nick away from his obsession with a client whom he falls in love with while working to help her uncover a memory.
 The client disappears and, using his memory machine on himself, Nick gets embroiled in the dangerous world of his client’s past in an effort to find her and unravel the mystery of her disappearance.
 Meanwhile, Watts helps Nick fight for his life and tries to keep him rooted in present day reality.

 The exploration of trauma, love, risk and loss as they relate to memory in these movies makes me wonder: how much should one risk to retrieve lost memories?
 Since memory is a mixed bag, all of it comes back: the good, the bad and the ugly.
 If we could selectively pick memories that keep us comfortable and help us avoid pain, would it be worth it?